opencv/opencv/doc/tutorials/features2d/akaze_matching/akaze_matching.markdown

 You can find expanded version of this example here:
 <https://github.com/pablofdezalc/test_kaze_akaze_opencv>

-\warning You need the <a href="https://github.com/opencv/opencv_contrib">OpenCV contrib modules</a> to be able to use the AKAZE features.
+\warning You need the [OpenCV contrib module *xfeatures2d*](https://github.com/opencv/opencv_contrib/tree/5.x/modules/xfeatures2d) to be able to use the AKAZE features.

 Data
 ----